JMarabayev/battleships/README.md

 <br/>

 ![PEP8 Check](../battleships/screenshots/Screenshot%202022-11-13%20223355.png)

+## Data Model
+* GameBoard class stores the grid size and coordinate positioning
+* Battleships class generates randomly positioned 1x1 ships on the grid, also contains user input functions that record and store the guesses

 ## Future additions to the code
 * Allow the player to select the board size
 * Different ship sizes